This Yorkshire pudding recipe is a real easy and super tasty one.

 - Eggs 2

 - Into a muffin/cupcake tin, add a drizzle of sunflower or vegetable oil into each of the compartments and place in the oven for 15-20 minutes.
-You want the oil to be really hot so olive oil isn’t the best for this.
+You want the oil to be really hot so don’t use olive oil.
+Alternatively to oil, you can use lard.

 - Crack in two large eggs